moebarox/nextjs-invoice-management-system/README.md

 # InvoiceHub - Invoice Management System

 IncoiceHub is an invoice management system app that streamlines the process of creating and managing invoices.
+You can see the live demo [here](https://nextjs-invoice-management-system-nks5.vercel.app/).

 ## Dependencies